mathieu-aubin/video-dl/README.md

 bash /sdcard/rai.sh URL
 ```

-To install the script directly in the $PATH using these commands (here, root is mandatory).
+To install the script directly in the $PATH use these commands (here, root is mandatory).

 ```